nordtechtiger/quickbuild/README.md

 }
 ```

-Finally, for targets that can apply to multiple values, iterators can be used.
-This is essentially the equivalent to $@ in Make.
+Finally, iterators can be used for tasks that apply to multiple values.
+These are essentially equivalent to $@ in Make.
 ```
 my_files = "a.c", "b.c", "c.c";